Precision tissue staining every time

 Play Video

-The Omni-StainerTM can be used as a device for manual staining.
+The Omni-StainerTM platform can be used as a device for manual staining.
 In such case the solutions are exchanged by manual pipetting.
-After the pipetting the Omni-StainerTM should be closed with a lid.
+After the pipetting the Omni-StainerTM system should be closed with a lid.
 In such configuration it can be placed into the 4C refrigerator or into the heated incubator.
-Before the start of any staining experiment 20-30ml of water should be placed into the Omni-StainerTM to create the humid chamber environment which helps to reduce the evaporation of staining solutions from the slide/covertile or coverslip/pad sandwich.”
+Before the start of any staining experiment 20-30ml of water should be placed into the Omni-StainerTM system to create the humid chamber environment which helps to reduce the evaporation of staining solutions from the slide/coverpad or coverslip/support pad sandwich.”

 Automated Staining Demo